nicoknoll/feathers-subscriptions-manager/README.md

 const findUsersCursor = userService.find(...);
 ```

-_action_ can be a string, a function or a promise.
+_action_ can be a string or a function.

 ```js
 /* Use with strings */